Revised UK COVID-19 Relief Package Addresses Funding Gap Criticisms

 12. Business Rates: Expanded Retail Discount

 Businesses in the retail, hospitality, and leisure sectors will pay no business rates in England for the 2020/2021 tax year.
 There is no rateable value threshold on this relief and it is available to all businesses irrespective of size.

 The Coronavirus Job Retention scheme allows all UK-based businesses to designate employees as "furloughed" following which the UK government will reimburse up to 80% of the furloughed workers wage costs up to £2,500 per month.

 Once the scheme is implemented, employers will be able to claim a grant from HMRC to cover most of the wages of their workforce who remain on payroll but who are temporarily not working during the coronavirus outbreak.
-The scheme will run until at least 31 May 2020 and payments can be backdated to 1 March 2020 provided that employees met the eligibility criteria at the time.
-Any employer in the country is eligible for the scheme, provided that it had an HMRC Pay As You Earn scheme in operation on 28 February 2020.
+The scheme will run until at least October 2020 and payments can be backdated to 1 March 2020 provided that employees met the eligibility criteria at the time.
+Any employer in the country is eligible for the scheme, provided that it had an HMRC Pay As You Earn scheme in operation on 19 March 2020 (extended from the original date of 28 February 2020).